Atem18/atemlire/_drafts/2019-09-16-how-to-create-and-host-a-personnal-website-in-less-than-5-minutes.md

 Well, you are in the right place.

-Today, we will learn about Jekyll, Forestry and AWS.
+Today, we will learn about Jekyll, Forestry, CircleCI and AWS.

 # Jekyll